garrekstemo/Models.jl/docs/src/index.md

 like the [lmfit](https://lmfit.github.io/lmfit-py/index.html) package available for Python (leveraging SciPy).

 The `squared_errors()` function is useful for use with `Optim.jl` for curve fitting.
-It can be implemented for a set of x- and y- data and a model, e.g. an exponential curve.
-(Makie is not a dependency; we only use it to demonstrate the fit.)
+It can be implemented for a set of x- and y-data and a model, e.g. an exponential curve.
+(Makie.jl is not a dependency; we only use it to demonstrate the fit.)

 ```
 using Optim